The development experience with spec-workflow-mcp is really great.

 Comparison with Kiro

-Practical: The development experience was very good
+Practical experience: The development experience was very good.

 Since I need to use MCP, I have a custom slash command in Claude Code.